IrynaYe/cardano-docs.iohk.io/_docs/cardano/proof-of-stake.md

 Nakamoto.
 Fundamentally, we can say that the ledger produces distribution of coins.
 Follow the Satoshi is an algorithm that verifiably picks a coin, provided randomness.
-When your coin gets selected, you become slot leader and can listen to transactions announced by others, make a block of those transactions, sign it with your secret key and publish it to the network.
+When your coin gets selected, you become a slot leader and can listen to transactions announced by others, make a block of those transactions, sign it with your secret key and publish it to the network.
 Of course, you don't have to do it manually, your node will take care of everything.

 ## Multi Party Computation

-The matter of fueling Follow the Satoshi with randomness is another problem in itself.
-We're using Multi Party Computation approach when select nodes provide so called “commitments” and then those get “revealed”, producing a random value generated independently by participants of the network.
+The matter of fueling of Follow the Satoshi with randomness is another problem in itself.
+We're using a Multi Party Computation approach when select nodes provide so called “commitments” and then those get “revealed”, producing a random value generated independently by participants of the network.